Master of Science in Counseling Psychology (MSCP)

 The degree of Master in Counseling Psychology is designed to prepare students as counselors in order to work in the community and in the schools in a manner consistent with the Mission and Strategic Plan of Chaminade University, and with the University’s Humanistic, Marianist Educational Values.
 Chaminade University’s mission and strategic plan offer its students an education in a collaborative learning environment that prepares them for life, work, and service.
 Essentially, this preparation results in general student learning outcomes relative to assisting children, youth, and adults in adapting, cognitively, emotionally and behaviorally to various interrelated interpersonal, educational, familial, community, organizational, and societal environments.

-This program leads to a professional licensure.
+This program leads to a professional licensure in Hawaii only.

 Psi Chi International Honor Society